Bay Grasses Identification Key

 Basal Leaf Arrangement

-Look at the shape of veination pattern of a single leaf of your plant.
+Look at the shape of the venation pattern of a single leaf of your plant.
 Choose a large, clean leaf for this step.
 Look at the pattern of lines, or veins, in the leaf itself.
 If the leaf is covered by a dark film, it can be gently scraped off with a fingernail under running water.

 Wild Celery